kafonek/aoc_2023/README.md

 # Problem Notes

 Thoughts about each days problem, and timing from the pure Rust solutions.
+The `println!` lines in the Rust binaries seem to add a few microseconds, so there are cases like day02 where the `%%timeit` cells in `pyo3` Notebooks actually show faster results than `cargo run` on the binaries.

 ## Day 01
  - Part 2 was quite gimmicky imo with its wrinkle that spelled-out numbers could overlap in letters, like "eightwo" would match 8 and 2.
 Creating a regex pattern like "one|two|three|..." and doing normal match-iteration didn't work because regex by default consumes the longest match.
 To get around that, used a hacky "find a match then start looking again from match start index + 1" approach.